nafees08/LocalRepo/README.md

-# read this local repo
+# read this local repository.